 Becoming the observer of your thoughts is a psychological concept very much linked to (if not taken from) the Eastern philosophies that have given us yoga, mindfulness and meditation – those practices that teach us to be grounded in the present moment and fully aware of our surroundings, our body and our ever-changing inner state, rather than being lost in rumination.

-Ultimately, resilience is about learning to manage stress and regulate your emotions.
-Which isn’t the same as suppressing them; quite the opposite: a resilient person isn’t afraid of feeling the full force of overwhelming or negative emotions, but is able to express them in constructive and healing ways.
+Ultimately, resilience is about managing stress and regulating emotions.
+Which doesn’t mean suppressing them; quite the opposite: a resilient person isn’t afraid of feeling the full force of overwhelming or negative emotions, but is able to express them in constructive and healing ways.

 Whether you’re an introvert or an extrovert, or anything in between, human beings are social creatures hardwired to connect with one another.
 When we struggle on an emotional level, however, many of us have a tendency to self-isolate and reject any help from others, as though we wanted to prove to ourselves that we can make it all alone.
 This ‘stoical’ behaviour is self-defeating, as it only serves to make our pain worse.
 Reaching out to trusted friends and professionals to share your anxieties can have an instantly soothing effect.

 Human touch has powerful healing effects.
 It can boost oxytocin levels in the brain, which has been proven to enhance self-esteem and general wellbeing.

 Unless you follow Dutch official advice(!), if you live on your own during lockdown, you’re probably being deprived of human touch.
 But healing connections don’t just happen between humans.
 Pets can also have therapeutic effects on our wellbeing.
 Studies have shown that petting an animal can lower depression, anxiety and blood pressure by increasing serotonin and dopamine levels.